ahungryhipster/ahungryhipster.github.io/_posts/2013-12-06-pinewood-social-draft.md

 ![shrimppinewood.jpg](/images/shrimppinewood.jpg)

 We continued on with the Fried Chicken and the Pork Chop.
 I had initially ordered the Mushroom Pot Pie but they sold out...
-I guess that's all the reason to make a trip back!
+I guess that's all the reason to make a trip back.

 ![porkchoppinewood.jpg](/images/porkchoppinewood.jpg)